When is the Cassian Andor/K-2SO series coming to Disney+?

-It’s currently unknown who else will star in the series, though it’s certainly possible that Rogue One Rebel Alliance actors Genevieve O’Reilly (who played leader Mon Mothma), Alistair Petrie and Ben Daniels could be enticed back depending on the format of the drama.
+It’s currently unknown who else will star in the series, though it’s certainly possible that Rogue One actors Alistair Petrie, Ian McElhinney and Ben Daniels could be enticed back depending on the format of the drama.

-Stephen Schiff is onboard as showrunner, while Tony Gilroy – who directed reshoots and rewrote large parts of Rogue One ahead of its release in 2016 – is set to direct multiple episodes and pen the pilot.
+Tony Gilroy – who directed reshoots and rewrote large parts of Rogue One ahead of its release in 2016 – is set to work as showrunner, replacing Stephen Schiff in the top job.